amantinband/throw/README.md

     .IfEmpty();
 ```

-After validating the nullable type isn't null, all the regular non-nullable rules can be used
+After validating that the nullable type isn't null, all the regular non-nullable rules can be used

 ```csharp
 name.ThrowIfNull()